FriendsOfSymfony/FOSElasticaBundle/README.md

 service and the object being considered for indexing will be passed as the only argument.
 This allows you to do more complex validation (e.g. ACL checks).

+If you have the [Symfony ExpressionLanguage](https://github.com/symfony/expression-language) component installed, you can use expressions to evaluate the callback:

+                        persistence:
+                            listener:
+                                is_indexable_callback: "user.isActive() && user.hasRole('ROLE_USER')"

 As you might expect, new entities will only be indexed if the callback_class returns `true`.
 Additionally, modified entities will be updated or removed from the index depending on whether the callback_class returns `true` or `false`, respectively.